Aha! Ideas | Notes

 From the notes page for your workspace or team, click Add and select Note.
 The new note will appear.

 Use the text editor to create your note and format it with headings, lists, tables, and inline media.
 You can also embed whiteboards and assign to-dos and watchers and start a discussion in the note's comments.
-Add a Date to a note to add it to the My notes Calendar view for everyone watching that note.
+Add a Date to a note to add it to Recent notes section of the My work page for everyone watching that note.

 Create a copy of a note